Aragon Court Glossary

 - Appeal challenge

-The ruling selected by the plurality of jurors in the current dispute round, which may become the final ruling provided there is no appeal.
+The ruling selected by the plurality of guardians in the current dispute round, which may become the final ruling provided there is no appeal.

-Aragon Court offers financial rewards to users who successfully perform certain actions, such as drafting jurors, appealing preliminary rulings, and voting in favor of the final ruling of a dispute.
-Some rewards, such as dispute fees, ruling fees, and subscription fees, are only given to active jurors.
+Aragon Court offers financial rewards to users who successfully perform certain actions, such as summoning guardians, appealing preliminary rulings, and voting in favor of the final ruling of a dispute.
+Some rewards, such as dispute fees, ruling fees, and subscription fees, are only given to active guardians.
 Other rewards, such as appeal fees and maintenance fees, can be earned by anyone.

-When a juror either fails to perform their tasks on time, has their vote leaked, or votes incoherently i.e. against the final ruling, their locked ANJ is taken from them ("slashed") and redistributed to jurors who ruled in favor of the final ruling.
+When a guardian either fails to perform their tasks on time, has their vote leaked, or votes incoherently i.e. against the final ruling, their locked ANT is taken from them ("slashed") and redistributed to guardians who ruled in favor of the final ruling.

 The basic unit of time in Aragon Court.
 One term is equal to 8 hours.